ptlake/origami_polyhedra/README.md

 ## Future tasks / known shortcomings

-- `polyhedra.pdf` needs work.
-A consistent formatting of image sizes needs to be implemented.
-There are no directions of how to join units.
-Notes should be added to clarify some aspects.
-Like how tearing the tab in for the triangle faces is necessary for Platonic solids as opposed to Archimedean solids.
-Also forewarn the reader that the snub polyhedra require more patience to assemble.

-- `catalan` needs to be documented and cleaned.

-- `gallery` needs more pictures!
-Group by family and individual.

 - Most work will focus on `fold_app.py`.
     - Add a boolean to remove the bottom tab.
     - Link various units needed for a given polyhedra.